increase conversions on your website

 Reduce the Number of Form Fields

 Only ask for essential information.
-If you don’t absolutely need a phone number, company name, or additional details upfront, remove them.
-Shorter forms reduce friction and increase submission rates, helping you capture more leads and drive more conversions.
+If you do not absolutely need a phone number, company name, or extra details upfront, drop them.
+Shorter forms reduce friction and increase submission rates, helping you capture more leads.

 42